arpit-patel1/n8n-nodes-nodemiko/README.md

 # n8n-nodes-nodemiko

-This is an n8n community node that allows you to interact with network devices using the `nodemiko` library.
+This is an n8n community node that allows you to interact with network devices.

 [n8n](https://n8n.io/) is a free and open node-based Workflow Automation Tool.
 It can be self-hosted, easily extended, and used with third-party web applications or custom in-house tools.